Asylum Records: Country format

 Asylum was reformatted into a country music label, still operated by Elektra, in 1992.
 Under the new format, Asylum scored successful recordings by such acts as Emmylou Harris, Brother Phelps, Thrasher Shiver, Kevin Sharp, Bryan White, and Lila McCann.
-They also produced many critically acclaimed albums by artists such as Mandy Barnett, Guy Clark, The Cox Family, Bob Woodruff, John Douglas Myers (JD Myers) and Jamie Hartford.
+They also produced many critically acclaimed albums by artists such as George Jones, Mandy Barnett, Guy Clark, The Cox Family, Bob Woodruff, Monte Warden, JD Myers and Jamie Hartford (although the last two artists' albums were initially shelved.
 By the end of the decade, however, mismanagement and a lack of promotion money led to the dissolution of the Asylum country label.

 In 2003, Mike Curb, head of Curb Records, revived the Nashville division of Asylum, forming a new label known as Asylum-Curb.
 LeAnn Rimes, Clay Walker, Lee Brice, Rio Grand, Hank Williams, Jr. and Wynonna were among the artists on the Asylum-Curb division.

 Relaunch

 After being dormant for several years, Asylum Records was revived as an urban music-based label in 2004, with some of its releases distributed in conjunction with Warner Bros.
 Records and others through Atlantic Records.
+Asylum found success with American rapper Paul Wall.
+Asylum released Paul Wall's commercial debut studio album, The Peoples Champ‚ in September 2005.
+The album debuted and peaked at number one on the Billboard 200, and was ultimately certified Platinum in America.
 In 2006, WMG shifted Asylum to operate under their newly created Independent Label Group, which also comprises Cordless Recordings and East West Records.
 In December 2006, Asylum Records announced the signing of Atlanta, Georgia-based metal band Sevendust, the first non-hip-hop artist to be signed to the newly reconfigured label.
 On March 30, 2009, Asylum president and CEO Todd Moscowitz was promoted to co-president of Warner Bros.
 Records Inc. Subsequently, Asylum was detached from the Independent Label Group and operated under Warner Bros. from 2009 to 2013 before being moved to Atlantic.
 Cee Lo Green was signed to the label as well as New Boyz and Ed Sheeran.
 The label achieved its first number 1 hit on the UK Singles Chart with "Feel the Love" by Rudimental in May 2012.
 The label was relaunched in the US in 2017, operating separately from the UK label.